danzilio/puppet-kickstart/README.md

 }
 ```

-You can pass a list of packages to install using the `packages` parameter:
+You can pass a list of packages to install using the `packages` parameter, with an `Array` of packages:

 ```
 kickstart { '/var/www/html/kickstart.cfg':